Litvínov: Etymology

 The initial name of the settlement was Lutvínov (in old Czech written as Lutwinow).
 It was derived from the personal name Lutvín, meaning "Lutvín's (court)".
 The German name Liutwin, from which the name Lutvín was derived, is made up of Old High German words liut ('people') and wini ('friend').

+Geography

+Litvínov is located about 10 km north of Most and 30 km west of Ústí nad Labem.
+The southern part of the municipal territory with the town proper lies in the Most Basin and the northern part lies in the Ore Mountains.
+The highest point is a nameless hill at 760 m above sea level.